The Sovereign SDK Book

 -

-The virtual slot number increments by at least one every time the preferred sequencer succesfully submits a blob.
-The sequencer may increment the virtual slot by more than one.
+The visible slot number increments by at least one every time the preferred sequencer succesfully submits a blob.
+The sequencer may increment the virtual slot by more than one, but the maximum increment is bounded by a small constant (say, 10).

 -

-The virtual slot number is never greater than the current (real) slot number
+The visible slot number is never greater than the current (real) slot number

 -